Overwatch (video game)

-Overwatch was a 2016 team-based multiplayer first-person shooter game by Blizzard Entertainment.
-The game was first released for PlayStation 4, Windows, and Xbox One in May 2016 and Nintendo Switch in October 2019.
-Cross-platform play was supported across all platforms.
+Overwatch (retroactively referred to as Overwatch 1) was a 2016 multiplayer first-person shooter video game by Blizzard Entertainment.
+The game was first released for PlayStation 4, Windows, and Xbox One in May 2016 and Nintendo Switch in October 2019, with cross-platform play supported across all platforms.
 Described as a "hero shooter", Overwatch assigned players into two teams of six, with each player selecting from a large roster of characters, known as "heroes", with unique abilities.
 Teams worked to complete map-specific objectives within a limited period of time.
 Blizzard added new characters, maps, and game modes post-release, all free of charge, with the only additional cost to players being optional loot boxes to purchase cosmetic items.